BLAZE students celebrate their success at Lancing Fire Station

 Also attending was Councillor Duncan Crow, Cabinet Member for Community Support, Fire & Rescue, who added: “BLAZE is a great example of the inclusive and impactful work our Targeted Education Team is doing with young people.
 Programmes like this play a vital role in building confidence, self-esteem, and resilience in young people which contributes to stronger, safer communities across West Sussex.”

-People can find out more about West Sussex Fire & Rescue Service’s Targeted Education programmes.
+Find out more about West Sussex Fire & Rescue Service’s Targeted Education programmes.